lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

+---
-# Conflict resolution in collaborative tools : Text editing and Operation Transformation (Part 1 of 2)
+title: Conflict resolution in collaborative tools, part 1 of 2: Text editing and Operational Transformation
+author: Abhishek Singh
+layout: single
+classes: wide
+---

+by Abhishek Singh &middot; edited by Austen Barker and Lindsey Kuper

 ## Introduction

 Anyone who has used a version control system or collaboratively edited a document knows all too well the problems that arise when versions of a document conflict.

-What are these conflicts?
-Well it all starts very innocuously when - the protagonists of recurring CS tales - Alice and Bob decide to collaborate on a document.
+Suppose Alice and Bob decide to collaborate on a document.
 Alice creates a new document, shares it with Bob, and starts editing.
 Meanwhile,  Bob edits his copy.
 If Alice and Bob's respective copies of the document magically synchronized with each other with zero latency, collaborative text editing would be easy.
 But if there is any latency between Alice and Bob --- perhaps due to a [network partition](https://en.wikipedia.org/wiki/Network_partition) --- then their copies of the document may diverge, leading to a conflict that must eventually be resolved.
 If Alice and Bob had been writing on paper, they would have to manually create a unified document incorporating both their changes.
 [Collaborative software](https://en.wikipedia.org/wiki/Collaborative_software) --- encompassing both real-time collaborative editing tools such as Google Docs, and version control systems such as Git, Mercurial, and Subversion ---  aims to automate as much of this conflict resolution process as possible.

-In order to automate conflict resolution, algorithm designers need to ensure correctness of their alogrithms when faced with issues that arise in message delivery.
-In part 1 of this post we will look at Operational Transformation: an algorithm which was designed to allow collaborative executions of tasks.

 ## Operational Transformation